eclipsesrl/udesly-docs/docs/shopify-pages-structure.md

 ## Page Types
-In order to have a Webflow template ready to be converted to a Shopify one, Adapter must understand what kind of pages you created in your Template; so, to help it, you have to add some custom attributes to the **Body** element of your Webflow page.
-Below you can find all page types that can be used in Shopify:
+The list below show the pages that you need to create in Webflow to have a fully functional Shopify theme.
+Take in mind that the attributes relates to each page type below must be added to the **Body** of that page:

 ### All Page Types